karlmdavis/rps-tourney/dev/work-log.md

 ### 2013-12-17, Wednesday

-* ??h: Worked on translating my success in `rps-tourney-cxf-sandbox` back to the "real" project.
+* 0.5h: Worked on translating my success in `rps-tourney-cxf-sandbox` back to the "real" project.
+    * Got `AccountServiceIT` passing again.
+    * Still need to ensure that constructor injection for non-Context objects is working.
+    * Still need to retrofit the rest of the resources that way.